B.A. American Studies (focus on US health and religion), Columbia University

 My study and practice with the following teachers have been far more important to my teaching than the requisite teacher trainings:

-Genny Kapuler (Iyengar), Lori Brungard (Ashtanga), Jocelyne Stern (Ashtanga), Bonnie Bainbridge Cohen (Mind-Body Centering), Jon Kabat-Zinn (meditation/Mindfulness-Based Stress Reduction), and with various teachers at the New York Shambhala Center (Tantric/Buddhist meditation) and Insight Meditation (Vipassana meditation).
+Genny Kapuler (Iyengar), Lori Brungard (Ashtanga), Jocelyne Stern (Ashtanga), Bonnie Bainbridge Cohen (Mind-Body Centering), Jon Kabat-Zinn (meditation/Mindfulness-Based Stress Reduction), and various teachers at the New York Shambhala Center (Tantric/Buddhist meditation) and Insight Meditation (Vipassana meditation).

 Before teaching yoga, I worked as an English teacher in Lithuania, a photographer in Turkey, India and Pakistan, a photographer, editor and writer in New York, and a tour guide in Iran, Uzbekistan, Kyrgyzstan, Turkmenistan and Tajikistan.